yast/yast-translations/README.md

 - Jenkins CI build is triggered
 - Upon success, the .pot files are generated in Jenkins
 - Resulting .pot files are automatically checked into WebLate by Jenkins
-- WebLate integrates new or changed messages into the .po.xy files
+- WebLate integrates new or changed messages into the .xy.po files

 ## openSUSE Products (Tumbleweed, Leap)

-- Community translators translate the changed messages in the .po.xy files
+- Community translators translate the changed messages in the .xy.po files
 - Community translators check their changes in to WebLate
 - Weblate pushes changes to GitHub
-- .mo.xy files are generated
+- .xy.mo files are generated
 - yast-trans-xy packages are rebuilt
 - Update repos and installation ISOs are rebuilt with those new yast-trans-xy packages